surakku/ltc-applications/README.md

 [Update] A Pytorch version together with tutorials are added to our sister repository:
 [https://github.com/mlech26l/ncps](https://github.com/mlech26l/ncps)

-This is the official repository for LTC networks described in the paper: https://arxiv.org/abs/2006.04439 This repository allows you to train continuous-time models with backpropagation through-time (BPTT).
+This is an extended repository for LTC networks described in the paper: https://arxiv.org/abs/2006.04439 This repository allows you to train continuous-time models with backpropagation through-time (BPTT).
 Available Continuous-time models are:
 | Models | References |
 | ----- | ----- |